-Jet-induced asymmetry - in addition to producing the jet/torus shape, the jet model predicts that iron is blown along the jet and other elements in the outer layers, O, Mg, Ca, are ejected in the equatorial torus.
+Jet-induced asymmetry - in addition to producing the jet/torus shape, the jet model predicts that iron is blown along the jet and other elements in the outer layers, He, is ejected in the equatorial torus.
 This may provide an observational test of the model.